shamdeed30/libraryManagementSystem/README.md

 We hope our Library Management System enhances your library experience by providing a convenient and efficient way to access and interact with the library's resources.
 Feel free to explore, search, and manage your library needs with ease.

-For any questions, feedback, or issues, please contact [your contact information].
+For any questions, feedback, or issues, please contact s_kabir@coloradocollege.edu!
 Thank you for using our Library Management System!